natalie-ayers/scientific-computing-counterterrorism-modeling/README.md

 A combination of simulations with multiple combinations of parameters can be run using slurm on Mdidway 2.
 The .sbatch script is `run_model_mpi.sbatch`, and this runs `run_model_mpi.py`.
 Runs are distributed over multiple nodes using MPI, then result dataframes for each simulation are stored as pickled dictionaries of Pandas dataframes.
 The resulting pickled data from our run of 2700 parameter combinations is stored in `model_output`as `model_output_dfs.zip`.
 A list of all parameter combinations and the time to run these is also stored in `model_output/run_model_mpi.out`.

+### Comparisons of Simulations with Real-World Data

+The simulations were compared with real-world data using the same datasource as Dugan and Chenoweth (2012) of terrorist attacks.
+The results from each simulation were distributed as-if occurring over the same time period as our real data, 1987-2004, and then both sets of monthly attack data were normalized for more accurate comparison.

+This comparison work is done in `compare_model_and_real_dists.ipynb` using the non-parametric Kolmogorov-Smirnov test to compare distributions of monthly attacks from the simulations with our real-world data.
+For the 2,700 simulations we created, 47 were similar at the 0.01 significance level.

+Additional comparative work was done in the R Markdown script stored in `r_optimal_transport_comparisons/`.
+This work attempts to compare distributions using optimal transport, but was unfortunately not successful due to differences in content and values between the observed and simulated data.

 ## Mid-Simulation Parameter Changes

 In order to perform further analysis on the simulations, such as considering whether a policy change or other change to the model's context mid-simulation, we also developed `rd_model.py` and the associated `rd_model_simulations.ipynb` notebook to demonstrate.
 This version of the model is identical to the original in `model.py`, except it accepts a new set of parameters to switch to half-way through the model's running.
 We believe this should allow for analyses such as a regression discontinuity, by comparing the effect of changing a single parameter from another while leaving all other parameters unchanged.